eilw/pland/README.md

 - Refactor into a form object - DONE
 - See updated price in each view (item / order) - DONE
 - Change validation of item to 100kg - DONE
+- Add dynamic forms for type / grade / diameter - DONE
+- only update price when all three dropdowns have been selected
 - Add additional types of transport
-- Add dynamic forms for type / grade / diameter / transport
-   - Type impacts grade and diameter -> thats it
-   - Finish and transport remain the same
+- Error -no admin = nil when first user is created
+- Fix nil error in order cost + add other validation
+- add formobject validations

 - Add possibility to delete an item
 - Remove existing orders link